Foreign relations of India: South

 Relations faced a strain in January 2024 due to derogatory remarks by Maldivian officials and concerns over racism, targeted towards Indian prime minister Narendra Modi as well as India, triggering the 2024 India-Maldives diplomatic row.

-This was seen very negatively in India, with citizens calling for a boycott of vacations in Maldives, with many renowned Bollywood actors and personalities criticising the Maldivian government.
+This was seen very negatively in India, with citizens calling for a boycott of vacations in the Maldives, with many renowned Bollywood actors and personalities criticising the Maldivian government.
 This also led to the death of a young Maldivian teenager, who had to be taken to India via an air ambulance, after the request at the last minute was denied by Maldivian authorities due to the ongoing tensions against the country.